Capital payment account

 For new customers, the capital payment account is converted into a business account.

 • A capital payment account is a temporary account that serves as proof of security for the share capital.
-It is used for the founding of a corporation (e.g. limited liability company (GmbH) or private limited company (Ltd)) in Switzerland.
-It is used to pay in the share capital before the company is entered in the commercial register.
+It is used for founding a corporation (e.g. a limited liability company or private limited company) in Switzerland, specifically for paying in the nominal capital or share capital before the company is entered in the commercial register.

 • A minimum capital sum of CHF 20,000 is required to set up a limited liability company (GmbH) in Switzerland.
 This capital must be paid in full when the company is founded.

 • A minimum capital sum of CHF 100,000 is required to set up a private limited company (Ltd) in Switzerland.
-At least 20% of this amount, but at least CHF 50,000, must be paid in when the company is founded.
+At least 20 percent of this amount, but at least CHF 50,000, must be paid in when the company is founded.

 Are you still unsure?
 Get in touch with us by phone and we will answer your questions.